Jon-Webb-79/c_libs/docs/doxygen/sphinx_docs/strings.rst

 the memory associated with those structs when the struct goes out of scope.
 This macro simplifies the use of dynamically allocated strings; however, the user should be aware that this will increase memory overhead and may also have an effect on execution speed.
+Even though the strings instantiated with garbage collection are meant to be automatically cleaned up, a user can also manually deallocate a string with the :ref:`free_str<free_string>` Macro if they choose to do so with no risk of segmentation faults.

 .. code-block:: c